Skip to content

 Nepali community in Japan

-Japan's Nepali community exceeded 200,000 by 2024 — one of the largest non-Asian foreign communities in Japan.
+Japan's Nepali community exceeded 200,000 by 2024.
 Tokyo (Shinjuku, Kawasaki), Osaka, Nagoya and Hamamatsu have vibrant Nepali communities with restaurants, temples, schools and cultural associations.
 The Non-Resident Nepali Association Japan is highly active.
 IME Japan operates direct NPR remittance.

 Calculate your savings from Japan